4th English Album

-4th English Album is a studio album of the French singer Françoise Hardy released in South Africa in 1971.
+4th English Album is a studio album by the French singer Françoise Hardy released in South Africa in 1971.
 A French edition was released with no title in 1972.
 Since its French reissue in 2000 on CD, the album has a new cover and bears the title of its most commercially successful song: If You Listen (See section: "Other editions").